-- a.
-Labeling. - (1) Labeling shall provide workers with baseline information on the substances to which they are exposed.
-A label is not intended to provide full information on the substance. - (2) There is no standard format for the GHS label, however, workplace labeling requires product identifier and words, pictures, symbols, or combination thereof, which pro- vide at least general information regarding the hazards of the chemicals, and which, in conjunction with the other information immediately available to employees under the hazard communication program, will provide employees with the specific information regarding the physical and health hazards of the hazardous chemical. - (3) Containers into which a toxic substance or mixture is being transferred from a labeled container, and which is intended for immediate use by the employee making the transfer, are exempt from labeling. - (4) Containers must be individually labeled.
-The labels must be affixed and displayed in such a manner that employees can easily identify the hazardous substance contained within. - (5) If labeling or re-labeling is required, the user shall ensure the label complies with OSHA 29 CFR 1910.1200. - (6) Information on the hazardous chemical label shall include the chemical name and the name of the manufacturer, importer, or responsible party, and appropriate hazards. - (7) The chemical/common name on the label shall be the same as shown on the SDS. - (8) Hazardous wastes must also meet the labeling requirements of the environmental Protection Agency.
-Activities generating hazardous wastes will contact the DPW Environmental Management Division, to properly dispose of hazardous waste. - b.
-SDS - (1) Contents of any SDS used in Garrison must meet OSHA requirements. - (2) SDS for locally purchased items and nonstandard stock hazardous chemicals should be requested at time of purchase. - (3) If a SDS is not received with a locally purchased hazardous chemical, the supervisor may contact the vendor, manufacturer or find it on the Internet by typing "SDS" in the search window.
-The hazardous chemical will not be used until an SDS is available. - (4) Identification of a hazardous material and correct matching to its SDS is required.
-Critical differences exist between similarly named chemicals/products from different manufacturers. - (5) All personnel will have ready access during each work shift to SDS applicable to their work area.
+a.
+Labeling.

+(1) Labeling shall provide workers with baseline information on the substances to which they are exposed.
+A label is not intended to provide full information on the substance.

+(2) There is no standard format for the GHS label, however, workplace labeling requires product identifier and words, pictures, symbols, or combination thereof, which pro- vide at least general information regarding the hazards of the chemicals, and which, in conjunction with the other information immediately available to employees under the hazard communication program, will provide employees with the specific information regarding the hazardous chemical.

+(3) Containers into which a toxic substance or mixture is being transferred from a labeled container, and which is intended for immediate use by the employee making the transfer, are exempt from labeling.

+(4) Containers must be individually labeled.
+The labels must be affixed and displayed in such a manner that employees can easily identify the hazardous substance contained within.

+(5) If labeling or re-labeling is required, the user shall ensure the label complies with OSHA 29 CFR 1910.1200.

+(6) Information on the hazardous chemical label shall include the chemical name and the name of the manufacturer, importer, or responsible party, and appropriate hazards.

+(7) The chemical/common name on the label shall be the same as shown on the SDS.

+(8) Hazardous wastes must also meet the labeling requirements of the environmental Protection Agency.
+Activities generating hazardous wastes will contact the DPW Environmental Management Division, to properly dispose of hazardous waste.

+b.
+SDS

+(1) Contents of any SDS used in Garrison must meet OSHA requirements.

+(2) SDS for locally purchased items and nonstandard stock hazardous chemicals should be requested at time of purchase.

+(3) If a SDS is not received with a locally purchased hazardous chemical, the supervisor may contact the vendor, manufacturer or find it on the Internet by typing "SDS" in the search window.
+The hazardous chemical will not be used until an SDS is available.

+(4) Identification of a hazardous material and correct matching to its SDS is required.
+Critical differences exist between similarly named chemicals/products from different manufacturers.

+(5) All personnel will have ready access during each work shift to SDS applicable to their work area.
 Accessibility will be achieved by placing copies in the immediate work area or by providing rapid response from a centralized SDS file.
 Employees who question the safe use of a material will not be required to use it until an approved SDS is provided and the hazards and protective procedures explained.
 (6) Protection of trade secret information is required.
 Data contained in the limited release edition of the hazardous materials information system will be treated in the same manner as "For Official Use Only" information.